TreestanG/treestang/README.md

 ![](https://api.visitorbadge.io/api/VisitorHit?user=treestang&repo=treestang&countColor=%237B1E7A)

 Hey, I'm Tristan.
 I am currently a student at Irvington.
-I'm just a guy who's interested in coding, writing code for a bit of everything.
+I like to spend my spare time working on personal projects, playing volleyball, learning piano, and adventuring with amateur photography.

 This is my second github account with the goal of creating more sophisticated projects.
 If you want to see where I started, check out my [first](https://github.com/Koolwiza) github profile.
-Most of the projects on this page were created using discord.js.
+Most of the projects on this page were created using [discord.js](https://discord.js.org/).
+Currently, I'm focusing spending my summer on building web apps with React!

 ### Technologies I have used
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)